amrtarek-dev/knowledge/5-Cybersecurity/0-Intro.md

 **Compliance** is the process of adhering to internal standards and external regulations and enables organizations to avoid fines and security breaches.

-**Security frameworks** are guidelines used for building plans to help mitigate risks and threats to data and privacy.

-**Security controls** are safeguards designed to reduce specific security risks.
-They are used with security frameworks to establish a strong security posture.

-**Security posture** is an organization’s ability to manage its defense of critical assets and data and react to change.
-A strong security posture leads to lower risk for the organization.

 A **threat actor**, or malicious attacker, is any person or group who presents a security risk.
 This risk can relate to computers, applications, networks, and data.

-An **internal threat** can be a current or former employee, an external vendor, or a trusted partner who poses a security risk.
-At times, an internal threat is accidental.
-For example, an employee who accidentally clicks on a malicious email link would be considered an accidental threat.
-Other times, the internal threat actor _intentionally_ engages in risky activities, such as unauthorized data access.

 **Network security** is the practice of keeping an organization's network infrastructure secure from unauthorized access.
 This includes data, services, systems, and devices that are stored in an organization’s network.